Weights in a Benson-Solomon block: The Benson-Solomon fusion systems

 \subsection{The sectional rank of $S$}

-Before continuing, we pause to record the sectional rank of $S$ using the later Proposition~\ref{p:ngpnleqk}.
-Its proof uses the fact that $S$ contains an extraspecial subgroup of order $2^7$. \begin{Lem} The sectional rank of $S$ is $6$. \end{Lem} \begin{proof} By Lemma~\ref{p:ngpnleqk}(a) below, $S$ contains an extraspecial subgroup with central quotient of rank $6$, and hence $s(S) \geq 6$.
+Before continuing, we record the sectional rank of $S$ using the later Proposition~\ref{p:ngpnleqk}, which locates an extraspecial subgroup of order $2^7$ in $S$. \begin{Lem} The sectional rank of $S$ is $6$. \end{Lem} \begin{proof} By Lemma~\ref{p:ngpnleqk}(a) below, $S$ contains an extraspecial subgroup with central quotient of rank $6$, and hence $s(S) \geq 6$.
 On the other hand, the sectional rank of a group is at most the sum of the sectional ranks of a normal subgroup and corresponding quotient, so Lemma~\ref{l:2torus} shows that $s(S) \leq s(T) + s(S/T) = 3 + 3 = 6$. \end{proof}